kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 <hr>

-Since Fahrenheit was used in the statement of the problem it makes sense to work in the US system of units.
+Since Fahrenheit was used in the statement of the problem we will work in the US system of units.
 The density and specific weight can be found by multiplying the given specific gravity of Glycerine with the density and specific weight of water at $4\C$.
 First compute the density:

 $$
 \rho=\sg\times 1.94~\slug/\ft^3=1.263\times 1.94~\slug/\ft^3=2.45~\slug/\ft^3
 $$

-And now the specific weight:
+And then the specific weight:

 $$
 \gamma=\sg\times 62.4~\lb/\ft^3=1.263\times 62.4~\lb/\ft^3=78.81~\lb/\ft^3